killercoda/scenario-examples/mv_indexes_lab_1/step1.md

 `docker exec -it Node_X nodetool status`{{execute}}

 You’ll see that eventually, all the nodes have UN for status.
 U means up, and N means normal.
-If you get a message "nodetool: Unable to connect to Scylla API server: java.net.ConnectException: Connection refused (Connection refused)", it means you have to wait a bit more for the node to be up and responding.
+If you get a message "nodetool: Unable to connect to ScyllaDB API server: java.net.ConnectException: Connection refused (Connection refused)", it means you have to wait a bit more for the node to be up and responding.

 Once the nodes are up, and the cluster is set, we can use the CQL shell to create a table.